mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 * Mode amplitudes: H<sup>lm</sup> mode amplitudes up to l=m=12.
 * PN evolution equation: de/dt, dv/dt and de/dt.

 Note: The phasing inputs and phasing results are computed in terms of PN parameters v, v0 and e0, while the mode amplitudes and PN evolution equations are computed in terms v and time eccentricity et.

+The .m text file  The supplemental file can be loaded into a Mthematica notebook simply using the "Get" command.

 All the expressions are stored in the following format: